Western North Carolina Trails

 |Gentle climbs and descents with a relatively smooth surface, sometimes on pavement or other trail structures.
 No tricky water crossings or exposed cliffs.
 Some trails may be wheelchair and stroller accessible.
 Family-friendly meaning almost anyone including smaller children should be able to complete these.|

-This does not take in to effect the overall elevation change on the trail (which is listed separately), but factors in more the way in which the elevation is achieved.
+The Steepness rating factors in the way in which a trail's elevation is achieved.
+This does not take in to effect the overall elevation change on the trail (which is listed separately).
 Very short sections of the trail that are out-of-character for the rest don't affect this rating, but will be mentioned in the description.

 These descriptors include typical conditions which may vary with weather, erosion, trail maintenance, and season.
 They may overlap within the difficulty levels somewhat.
 Determinations are subjective.